strega-nil/stregaml/README.md

   sometimes we screw up.
 This lays out our ideal, but it's okay to screw up in good faith!
 We all fall down, we just have to get back up again.
 * Most of all, be friendly to people.

+Contributing
+---

+As of now, there's not much you can contribute to!
+However, one place where I'd really like help with non-English languages.
+If you are a speaker of a non-English language, please help!
+Check out `bin/Languages.ml`, and add your language to the `languages/scratch-*.cf` list!
+If you have ideas on how better to support non-english languages, especially if you speak a non-European language, your help would be much appreciated!

 Building
 ---